Surgical Residency Program

 I am MGH: Discussing Diversity with Surgical Resident Asishana Osho

-Massachusetts General Hospital Department of Surgery resident Asishana Osho, MD, MPH, explains what diversity means to him and the important role it plays in his life as a clinician, researcher, educator and student.
+Mass General Department of Surgery resident Asishana Osho, MD, MPH, explains what diversity means to him and the important role it plays in his life.

 I am MGH: Discussing Diversity with Surgical Resident Dana Schwartz, MD

-Massachusetts General Hospital Department of Surgery chief resident, Dana Schwartz, MD, explains what diversity means to her and the important role it plays in her life as a clinician, researcher, educator, student, wife and mother.
+Mass General Department of Surgery chief resident, Dana Schwartz, MD, explains what diversity means to her and the important role it plays in her life.

 I am MGH: Discussing Diversity with surgical resident Numa Perez, MD

-Mass General Department of Surgery resident, Numa Perez, MD, explains what diversity means to him and the important role it plays in his life as a clinician, researcher, educator, veteran and student.
+Mass General Department of Surgery resident, Numa Perez, MD, explains what diversity means to him and the important role it plays in his life.

 I am MGH: Discussing Diversity with Surgical Resident Sahael Stapleton, MD

-Mass General Department of Surgery resident Sahael Stapleton, MD, explains what diversity means to him and the important role it plays in his life as a clinician, researcher, educator, father and student.
+Mass General Department of Surgery resident Sahael Stapleton, MD, explains what diversity means to him and the important role it plays in his life.